Team-Retrospect/client-agent/README.md

 # retrospect-client-agent

-Retrospect Client Agent is a node.js package for recording browser events and instrumenting outgoing requests to enable backend tracing.
+Retrospect Client Agent is a node.js package for recording browser events and adding identifying headers to outgoing requests to enable backend tracing.

 # Installation